SkipPharaoh/ALL-NBA-Facts/README.md

 You can find the API [here!](https://www.balldontlie.io/)
 ### Getting Started/Installation Instructions
 If you want to install this repo:
- 1) be sure to Fork this repo first.
+ 1) Be sure to Fork this repo first.
 Forking it allows you to have a duplicate repo in your main github account.
  2) On your Forked repo, hit the Code button (big green button) & copy the HTTPS link.
  3) Once you have the linked copied, go to your terminal and run "git clone (your copied link)" & this creates a copy of this repo's files to your local machine.
  4) Afterwards, open the folder with the files in you preferred IDE
 ### Contribution Guidelines
+If you want to contribute to this application, be sure to work on it from you forked repo & add your desired features.
+Once you've added your features, go to your repo on your GitHub, then submit a pull request.

 ## NBA-Center Overview
 ### Project Description